WeebzSlayer/mod-mostwanted/README.md

 ---

-A dynamic **Most Wanted / Bounty Hunter System** for AzerothCore.
-This module tracks player activity and identifies the most dangerous player in each faction, turning them into a high-value target for everyone else!
+<p align="center">*A dynamic **Most Wanted / Bounty Hunter System** for AzerothCore.
+This module tracks player activity and identifies the most dangerous player in each faction, turning them into a high-value target for everyone else!*</p>

 ---

-## 🌟 Features
+### 🌟 Features

 *   ⚔️ **Dynamic Tracking:** Automatically tracks Player and NPC kills within a configurable time window.
 *   🚩 **Faction Leaders:** Maintains one "Most Wanted" criminal for the **Horde** and one for the **Alliance**.